CauseCade/CauseCade/README.md

     * Allow Saving of Network
     * Allow Network to be opened (from file explorer) (already functional from Json)
     * Find a way to make the reset button clear the SVG
-* Write/find a moderately efficient bayesian network algorithm (inference etc)
+* Optimise Bayesian Network
+* Allow for Self Learning from datasets (optional)
 * Visually represent the data in the algorithm
 * Allow for interactivity with the network
-* Create example cases
+* Create example cases (currently one example available)
 * Create a sort of 'teaching' mode, that will explain the functioning of the network
-* Add search function
-* Add Greeting Screen
 * Create Help screen
 * Create Blog (gh-pages)
 * Find a way to host this project
+* Develop Alternative Canvas Views